ShawnWebDev/Blogging-System/README.md

 ## Requirements
 1. Tech Stack:
-   * Java Spring Boot, MySQL, JWT (for authentication), Angular or Vue + Typescript, Docker, Nginx, AWS (EC2, ECR, S3)
+   * Java Spring Boot, MySQL, Angular or Vue + Typescript, AWS (EC2, ECR, S3)
+   * JWT (for stateless authentication),
+   * Docker and Nginx
 2. CRUD operations on Blog Posts, Post Comments, and Users:
-   * Filter posts by category, author, and/or date_updated.
+   * Filter posts by category, author, and/or date.
+   * Pagination and sorting for post lists
 3. Single Page App
 4. Security:
    * Role-Based Access to differentiate between user and admin.
    * Secure endpoints with JWT and Rate limiting.
-   * CORS on the front-end.
-5. Structured logging and observability.
+5. Structured logging and observability with Actuator.
+6. Cache frequently accessed posts.
+7. OpenAPI documentation for endpoints

 ## Architecture
 Will follow a multi-tier architecture of: